Riding the Trend or Protecting Profits | Draganfly Inc. (DPRO)

-Draganfly Inc. (NASDAQ:DPRO) went down by -6.43% from its latest closing price compared to the recent 1-year high of $16.70.
-The company’s stock price has collected -10.45% of loss in the last five trading sessions.
-Press Release reported on 09/30/21 that Draganfly to Speak at United Nations Environment Programme’s Drones in Disaster Management Webinar
+Draganfly Inc. (NASDAQ:DPRO) went up by 15.24% from its latest closing price compared to the recent 1-year high of $16.70.
+The company’s stock price has collected 21.00% of gains in the last five trading sessions.
+Press Release reported 11 hours ago that (PR) Draganfly Signs $9 Million Exclusive Manufacturing Agreement with Digital Dream Labs

 Is It Worth Investing in Draganfly Inc. (NASDAQ :DPRO) Right Now?